gixlg/gixlg.github.io/_posts/2019-02-27-i-m-a-developer-i-love-automation.md

 Dropbox Access Token can be created from this [page](https://www.dropbox.com/developers/apps) (and it shouldn't be shared).

 Now we can delete the second point as well:
-**<del>2. save the attachments in a folder on Dropbox</del>**
+**<del>2. save the attachments in a Dropbox folder</del>**

 Ok good, we miss the last level  😀.

-The hard part here is not insert the information in a Google sheet, but rather read the information.
+At this point, the hard part is not to insert the information in a Google sheet, but rather read the information.
-The file that I receive through email is/are a pdf hence is not easy read it like a normal text file.
+The file that I receive through email is a pdf, hence is not easy to read it like a normal text file.

 <img src="{{ site.url }}/images/post-images/automation/pdf.jpg" >

-After some research I found an amazing script:  [pdfToText](https://stackoverflow.com/a/26623198/5945360).
+After some research, I found an amazing script:  [pdfToText](https://stackoverflow.com/a/26623198/5945360).
-That script basically use OCR feature offered by Google to convert a written documento to a text.
+That script uses OCR feature, offered by Google, to convert a written document in a text.
-To activating this capability we need to enable the Drive API under  `Resources > Advanced Google Services`.
+To activating this capability, we need to enable the Drive API under  `Resources > Advanced Google Services`.

 <img style="width: 60%;" src="{{ site.url }}/images/post-images/automation/DriveAPI.png" >

-Using that I was abel to get from a pdf like this:
+Using that, I was able to get from a pdf like this:

 <img style="height: 400px;" src="{{ site.url }}/images/post-images/automation/fattura.png" >